aws-samples/streamlit-application-deployment-on-aws/README.md

 INDEX_COLUMN_NAME = "date"
 ```

-The second script, `delete_resources.sh` ,contains similar values but is for the actual cleanup process of tearing down the CloudFormation stacks and deleting the S3 bucket with the data.
+The second script, `delete_resources.sh`, contains similar values but is for the actual cleanup process of tearing down the CloudFormation stacks and deleting the S3 bucket with the data.
 This too updates with the stack environment variable names populated.

 ### Frontend Deployment

 Now that all the underlying infrastructure is fully constructed and the data is loaded in to Amazon Athena, you can go to the next step of deploying the Streamlit application for users to access.

 Go over to Amazon Web Services console and confirm that the notebook instance is started by going to the Amazon SageMaker service menu.
 From the Amazon SageMaker service menu, go to Notebooks and under the Notebooks tab select Notebook instances.
 You should see the one created by the script.